U.S.'s Lew talks up policies to spur demand in Europe

 "We have made the case that, much as we have in the United States responded to the economic cycle and what it takes to keep growth going, Europeans need to look as well what they can do to generate more demand in their economy," Lew said in an interview with National Public Radio.

+At his news conference with Schaeuble, the U.S. Treasury chief said there was a common interest in ensuring that tax havens did not skew a level playing field.

-Lew is met European Union officials in Brussels and European Central Bank President Mario Draghi in Frankfurt on Monday.
-He is a budget expert, and close confidant to U.S. President Barack Obama, which may help in his dealings with European officials about deficits and debt.
+On his first official visit to Europe, Lew met European Union officials in Brussels and European Central Bank President Mario Draghi in Frankfurt on Monday.
+In Paris, he was due to meet French Finance Minister Pierre Moscovici.

+Lew is a budget expert, and close confidant to U.S. President Barack Obama, which may help in his dealings with European officials about deficits and debt.

-(Additional reporting by Annika Breidthardt and Noah Barkin in Berlin, Leigh Thomas in Paris, and Susan Heavey in Washington; Writing by Madeline Chambers and Tim Ahmann; Editing by Catherine Evans)
+(Additional reporting by Annika Breidthardt and Noah Barkin in Berlin, and Susan Heavey in Washington; Writing by Madeline Chambers and Tim Ahmann; Editing by Catherine Evans)